minipief/pyva/doc/source/data_structures.rst

 LinearMatrix
 ------------

-The LinearMatrix class aims at efficient handling of complex matrices that change over frequency or sometimes other parameters like time or wavenumber.
+The :class:`~pyva.data.matrixClasses.LinearMatrix` class aims at efficient handling of complex matrices that change over frequency or sometimes other parameters like time or wavenumber.
 In order to  present the functionality we create some test data::

     >>> from pyva.data import matrixClasses as mC